django-guardian/django-guardian/docs/userguide/async.md

 ## Limitations

-- Django's generic views other than `View` (`DetailView`, `ListView`, ...) define synchronous handlers, so they are never asynchronous views.
-The mixin then uses its synchronous path, as before.
+- Django's generic views (`DetailView`, `ListView`, ...) provide synchronous handlers by default.
+They use the mixin's synchronous path unless every effective HTTP handler is overridden with a coroutine.
 - `LoginRequiredMixin` and `PermissionListMixin` have no asynchronous support yet.
 - On Django 4.1 and older the synchronous path is used even for